 - 8.5.
-Key Priority One: Maximise homelessness prevention through the provision of appropriate housing options and choices - by 2016, our goal is to develop a highly effective, personalised housing options service that empowers customers to make the best choices for themselves - 8.6.
+Strategic Priority One: Maximising homelessness prevention through an enhanced Housing Options service by 2016, our goal is to develop a highly effective, personalised housing options service that empowers customers to make the best choices for themselves - 8.6.
 All three authorities have been very successful at preventing homelessness.
 However, with proposed changes to benefits, reduced investment in social housing and uncertain economic times ahead, there is a wide consensus that the services will be put under considerable pressure in the coming years and that demands on the services will increase.
 The teams will have to understand, and plan for, these changing demands as the situation evolves - including from non-priority homeless who are less visible in the homelessness statistics and from young people on low incomes who are no longer able to access the housing market. - 8.7.
 The current preventative tools will come under increasing pressure, so it is important that the teams use the coming months to ensure that processes and protocols are working well, being exploited to the full and that any barriers to their use are removed where possible.
 There is scope for the three teams to share best practice more effectively and to work together more closely and, through the development of the strategy, have identified an appetite and opportunities for this.
 At the same time, the Housing Options Teams will be tested through increased pressure on services and skill sets will need to evolve, with more emphasis on negotiation and mediation skills, detailed benefits advice and employment and training. - 8.8.
 At the same time, there will be a significant task in managing customers' expectations.
 Service user consultation revealed that many applicants already have unrealistic expectations about their future housing prospects, while proposed changes to waiting lists, the allocation of social housing, social housing tenancies and the use of the private sector will need to be communicated, with messages to customers being clear and upfront.
 Improved advice and information will need to be made available through the internet (with more self servicing), as well as new and social media such as Facebook and Twitter.
 It could also involve more creative ways to reach the 'front line' of homelessness with advice available in doctors surgeries, support centres for mental health clients, schools etc. The need for more co-ordination of information, advice and guidance was identified throughout the consultation in order to reduce duplication. - 8.9.
-In order to deliver against this strategic priority, over the next two years, we will: - ensure that we fully understand and analyse emerging trends in homelessness and that changing demands on the service are understood and planned for - ensure that the impacts of cuts to support and other services are understood and resources prioritised accordingly - hone our 'prevention toolkit', ensuring that we are maximising the options that are available and making best use of available techniques and resources - identify opportunities for the three teams to share best practice more effectively and develop the skill sets within the Housing Options Teams - maximise the availability of accommodation for people threatened with homelessness, both in the social and private rented sectors - provide clear and timely information to people threatened with homelessness so that they are fully aware of their options and can make realistic choices - seek feedback from customers on services offered - building on the HERO project, develop more holistic approaches to prevention that tackle the underlying causes of homelessness
+In order to deliver against this strategic priority, over the next two years, we will: - ensure that we fully understand and analyse emerging trends in homelessness and that changing demands on the service are understood and planned for - ensure that the impacts of cuts to support and other services are understood by Housing Options Teams, customers and other stakeholders and prioritise resources accordingly - hone our 'prevention toolkit', ensuring that we are maximising the options that are available and making best use of available techniques and resources - provide clear and timely information to people threatened with homelessness so that they are fully aware of their options and can make realistic choices - building on the HERO project, develop more holistic approaches to prevention that tackle the underlying causes of homelessness

 8.10.
-Key Priority Two: Maximise resources across West Kent, becoming more efficient and effective - by 2016, our goal is to deliver more effective services using less resources
+Strategic Priority Two: Maximising resources across West Kent, becoming more efficient and effective - by 2016, our goal is to deliver more effective services using fewer resources